MOFplus/mofplus_rel/doc/user_getted_started.rst

 In this one you have to give your email adress, which you used to register at MOFplus and your password.
 An example is given below::

-    lucky.luke@shootout.de
+    lucky.luke@lonesome.de
-    lonesome
+    rantanplan

 If you do not provide such a file, the API is asking you at every startup for your email adress and password.

 .. warning::

-   Credentials are safed as clear text python attributes of the API class during a session.
+   Credentials are saved as clear text python attributes of the API class during a session.
 Make sure that you use your MOFplus password only for MOFplus.

 .. note::